ArcadeData/arcadedb/CONTRIBUTING.md

 In order to use the latest distribution before the official release, you have to build it from the latest SNAPSHOT version in the `main` branch of GitHub.
 All you need is:

-- Java v11 for the runtime (Apache Gremlin project is still not compatible with Java 16 and major)
+- **Java v11** for the runtime.
+Apache Gremlin project is still not compatible with Java 16 and major.
+For this reason we suggest to use Java v11. if you have multiple Java runtimes installed on your computer, make sure you're using the Java11 one.
-- Apache Maven, to build the distribution
+- [**Apache Maven**](https://maven.apache.org/), to build the distribution

 It's super easy, just follow the following steps: